-- The extended delays in loading and unloading freight result in lost driving time and earning for commercial drivers.
+- The extended delays in loading and unloading freight result in lost driving time and earnings for commercial drivers.

 - Drivers who are detained by a shipper or receiver for more than two hours drive faster to make deliveries within the 14-hour limit.

-According to our data, 81% drivers feel the undue pressure to make it to their next stop in time, and 34% drive, on average, 3.5 mph faster after detention.
+According to our data, 81% of drivers feel undue pressure to make it to their next stop in time, and 34% drive, on average, 3.5 mph faster after detention.

 As a solution, KeepTruckin launched a petition to extend the 14-hour limit to 16 hours if drivers are detained by a shipper or receiver for more than 2 hours.